wxfnyu/magireco_auto_updater/README.md

 Forces the script to download ADB from Google servers and to use that instead of any local installation.

-Could be useful if you have an older version of ADB that you need to keep installed for some reason, but a newer Android OS.
+Could be useful if you have an older version of ADB that you need to keep installed, but a newer Android OS.

 ```